 As we have stated time and time again, diabetes is not a one size fits all disease.
 What works well for one person with diabetes may not work for another.
 What works at one stage in your life may not work for you at a different stage.
 It is vital that people living with diabetes have a choice in how they manage their diabetes care.

 In Canada, currently, we have the choice of four insulin pumps, one flash monitoring system, and two continuous glucose monitors.
 In theory, this is fabulous but using these devices are costly.
 If you do not have great private insurance (and not all private insurance is great for people living with diabetes), you most likely will not have access to your choice of technologies.

 If your job does not offer private insurance coverage or the company you work for has not negotiated for extensive coverage of diabetes supplies, you are most likely looking to the provincial government to provide aid.
-Depending on where you live in Canada, you may or may not have extensive provincial coverage for diabetes technologies.
+Depending on where you live in Canada, provincial coverage for diabetes technologies can vary greatly.

 There should be an increase in public coverage for diabetes supplies and devices

 Once again, we feel that a reduction in provincial coverage for diabetes technologies is wrong.
-All Canadians living with insulin dependent diabetes should have access to the best possible diabetes care regardless of wallet size or geographic location.
+All Canadians living with insulin dependent diabetes should have access to the best possible diabetes care.
+The size of their wallet size or their geographic location shouldn’t matter.